Daguhh/ConkyLuaMakerGUIv2/README.md

 # ConkyLuaMakerGUIv2

 ### Purpose
-This is a python GUI to create a Lua conf file for https://github.com/fisadev/conky-draw.
+This is a python GUI to create a Lua configuration file for https://github.com/fisadev/conky-draw.

+I was wondering how to make some conky as nice as those you can see on the internet, then I find the awesome conky-draw project, that permit me to that.
+It's quite easy to configure it, but I find it time consuming to build a configuration file.
+So I made this interactive pygame gui to build your conky with the mouse and easily modify draw parameters adn then generate the configuration file.
+Here is the purpose of conky-draw :

 > conky-draw
 >